okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 Simple as pie!
 The order doesn't matter for the operation when things are commutative.

-> Author's note: I can not make pie, ergo I do not understand that saying.
+> Author's note: I can not make a pie, ergo I do not understand that saying.

 For an example of something **that is not commutative**, take **division**. `1 / 2 != 2 / 1`.
-Division is a good counter example for a number of functional laws.
+Division is a good counter-example for a number of functional laws.

 ### Identity